austinsherron/pedigree-linkage/uai/README.markdown

 Required    : false
 Default     : 1
 Type        : `int`
-Description : the number of alleles to include in the model
+Description : the number of QTL to include in the model

 ###### Parameter: `prob`